pixel-mind-learning/to-do-app-readme-files/README.md

 ### 3️⃣ Restore the Database Dump

-Once all containers are up and running, restore the PostgreSQL database using the provided `dump.sql` file.
+Once all containers are up and running, restore the PostgreSQL database using the provided `dump.sql` file in to-do-app-readme-files folder.

 1. Copy the dump file into the PostgreSQL container: